Pound up as Britain coughs up, Bitcoin rockets

 Powell also hinted at a lighter touch for bank regulation, saying current rules were already tough enough.

-The S&P financial sector .SPSY soared 2.6 percent in reaction, its biggest daily gain since March 1.
-That helped the Dow .DJI climb 1.09 percent, while the S&P 500 .SPX rose 0.99 percent and the Nasdaq .IXIC added 0.49 percent. [.N]
+The S&P financial sector soared 2.6 percent in reaction, its biggest daily gain since March 1.
+That helped the Dow climb 1.09 percent, while the S&P 500 rose 0.99 percent and the Nasdaq added 0.49 percent. [.N]

 Adding to the bullish mood was data showing U.S. consumer confidence surged to a near 17-year high in November, while home prices rose sharply in September, which should underpin consumer spending.